 NAD83¶

 USGS 3DEP uses NAD83 + NAVD88 Heights.
-This is not a global system and rather focuses on CONUS.
-The coordinate system moves with the North American plate.
+This is not a global system and rather focuses on CONUS and US Territories.
+Here we focus on the continental US (CONUS) where NAD83 defines a coordinate system that moves with the North American plate.
 It’s refered to as ‘static’ because to an observer measuring positions on the plate, the plate is not moving :)

 Valid From | Realization | Epoch | 2D Geographic | 3D Geodetic | 3D Geocentric |